Dear reader of ADxS.org, please excuse the disruption.

 1.3.3.
 Long-term compliance - phases of medication intake

-It is often observed that stimulants are discontinued by ADHD sufferers a few years (approx. 1.5 to 3 years) after the initial prescription.
+It is often observed that stimulants are discontinued by people with ADHD a few years (approx. 1.5 to 3 years) after the initial prescription.
 A few years later (around 4 to 6 years after the initial prescription), increased use occurs again.10

 Our hypothesis is that this return to increased intake may also be mediated by the following mechanism, among others: